DFE-Digital/teacher-success/app/views/content/resources-while-training/lesson-planning-as-a-trainee-teacher.md

 ---
 Department for Education is not responsible for the content of resources outside of GOV.UK.
 Any links are an example of external resources you may want to use, not an exhaustive list and not a specific recommendation from the Department.
 You should always refer to the specific advice of your training provider first.

 An important part of your teacher training will be learning how to plan lessons.
+Through this, you'll develop your teaching ability.

 You’ll likely have the opportunity to do this alongside your mentor or another class teacher.

-Your placement school or provider may provide you with supportive materials for this and may require you to use specific templates.
+You'll likely be given templates to start with by your provider and they or your placement school may require you to use specific resources.

-### You should check with your school and training provider what their requirements are.
+**You should check with your school and training provider what their requirements are.**

 ## Use the national curriculum
 All lesson planning should consider the national curriculum.
 The national curriculum sets out the programmes of study and attainment targets for all subjects at all 4 key stages.